larrykollar/Humanist/README.md

-But while you're fighting that fight, you can still set up a docs-as-code workflow and produce PDFs until a miracle happens and you can at last push your content online.
+But while you're fighting that fight, you can still set up a docs-as-code workflow and produce PDFs until you can at last push your content online.

 This is where the Humanist Publishing System comes in.
 It is based on a handful of scripts and [Pandoc],